sinju-pau/Machine-Learning-BigData-and-Databases/README.md

 The data files together with a well-detailed description of the variables involved can be found at <a href="https://www.kaggle.com/c/titanic">Titanic</a>

 The data analysis is performed using R, in RStudio environment.
 R is an open-source software environment for statistical computing and graphics.
-It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.You will need to have R set up on your computer.
-<a href="https://www.r-project.org/">R Installation</a> is free and and an easy one to do.
+It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.<a href="https://www.r-project.org/">R Installation</a> is free and and an easy one to do.

 The dataset is split into a training set and a test set, because the test set is competition-specific.